TLeaves/chromium-crosswalk/docs/media/gpu/video_decoder_perf_test_usage.md

 test results it's advised to disable them.

 ## Performance metrics
-Currently uncapped decoder performance is measured by playing the specified test video from start to finish.
-Various performance metrics (e.g. the number of frames decoded per second) are collected, and written to a file called _perf_metrics/<test_name>.txt_.
-Individual frame decode times can be found in _perf_metrics/<test_name>.frame_times.txt_.

-__Note:__ A capped performance test is in the process of being added.
-This test will simulate a more realistic real-time decoding environment.
+To measure decoder performance two different test scenarios are used.

+__Uncapped decoder performance:__ In this scenario the specified test video is decoded from start to finish as fast as possible.
+This test scenario provides an estimate of the decoder's maximum performance (e.g. the maximum FPS).

+__Capped decoder performance:__ This scenario simulates a more realistic environment by decoding a video from start to finish at its actual frame rate, while simulating real-time rendering.
+Frames that are not decoded by the time they should be rendered will be dropped.

+Various performance metrics are collected by these tests:
+* FPS: The average number of frames the decoder was able to decode per second.
+* Frames Dropped: The number of frames that were dropped during playback, only relevant for the capped performance test.
+* Dropped frame percentage: The percentage of frames dropped, only relevant for the capped performance test.
+* Frame delivery time: The time between subsequent frame deliveries.
+The average frame delivery time and 25/50/75 percentiles are calculated.
+* Frame decode time: The time between scheduling a frame to be decoded and getting the decoded frame.
+This metric provides a measure of the decoder's latency.
+The average decode time and 25/50/75 percentiles are calculated.

+All performance metrics are written to _perf_metrics/<test_name>.json_.

 ## Command line options
 Multiple command line arguments can be given to the command:

      -v                   enable verbose mode, e.g. -v=2.
     --vmodule             enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2.

     --output_folder       overwrite the output folder used to store performance metrics, if not specified results
                           will be stored in the current working directory.
-    --use_vd             use the new VD-based video decoders, instead of the default VDA-based video decoders.
+    --use-legacy          use the legacy VDA-based video decoders.
+    --use_vd_vda          use the new VD-based video decoders with a wrapper that translates to the VDA interface, used to test interaction with older components expecting the VDA interface.
+    --linear_output       use linear buffers as the final output of the decoder which may require the use of an image processor internally.
+This flag only works in conjunction with --use_vd_vda.
+                          Disabled by default.
+    --disable_vaapi_lock  disable the global VA-API lock if applicable, i.e., only on devices that use the VA-API with a libva backend that's known to be thread-safe and only in portions of the Chrome stack that should be able to deal with the absence of the lock (not the VaapiVideoDecodeAccelerator).

     --gtest_help          display the gtest help and exit.
     --help                display this help and exit.

 ## Source code
 See the video decoder performance tests [source code](https://cs.chromium.org/chromium/src/media/gpu/video_decode_accelerator_perf_tests.cc).